Batu Caves Dress Code: What to Wear for Women, Men and Children

 The most versatile packing choice is a lightweight shawl or cotton scarf.
 It weighs almost nothing, packs flat, and converts any sleeveless top into a compliant outfit in seconds.
 Linen and cotton breathe best in Malaysia’s humidity — anything synthetic will feel uncomfortable before you have finished the climb.

-If you arrive without a cover-up, sarongs are sold at the staircase base for RM15.
+If you arrive without a cover-up, sarongs are sold at the staircase base for RM15 cash.
 There is no sarong rental at Batu Caves — this is a purchase, not a loan.
-Once you are through the entrance check, you can tie the sarong however is most comfortable for the 272-step climb.

 Batu Caves Dress Code for Men